-- Generation ID.
+- Base generation ID.
 The peer's base generation ID, which is equivalent to the cluster's generation ID at the moment that the peer last joined the cluster.
 This ID will be less or equal to the cluster's current generation ID.
 So, if a peer joined the cluster at generation 1 and has stayed in the cluster ever since, its base generation ID remains 1, even though the cluster might have incremented its current generation ID to, say, 5.

 - GUID.
 The peer's GUID.